utds3lab/multiverse/README.md

 In order to use multiverse, a script should import the Rewriter object (`from multiverse import Rewriter`) and then create an instance of Rewriter.
 Its constructor takes three boolean arguments:
 * `write_so` to rewrite a shared object
 * `exec_only` to rewrite only a main binary (it will use the original, unmodified libraries)
 * `no_pic` to write a binary without support for arbitrary position-independent code.
 It still supports common compiler-generated pic, but not arbitrary accesses to the program counter.
+This is not currently recommended for 64-bit binaries.

 `exec_only` and `no_pic` are performance optimizations that will not work on all binaries.
 For a main executable, `write_so` should be False, and for shared objects, `write_so` should be True.
 If `exec_only` is False, then all shared objects used by the binary must be rewritten.